dylan-lang/opendylan/documentation/library-reference/source/collections/table-extensions.rst

 language’s standard table features.
 It is available to applications as the *table-extensions* module.

-.. note:: Common Dylan provides a slightly different table implementation from that described by the DRM.
+.. note:: Open Dylan provides a slightly different table implementation from that described by the DRM.
 See :doc:`../dylan/language-differences` for details of these differences.